MonsteRico/ObsidianNotes/content/Apartments.md

 - Hub does not include cable and charges for water/sewage for split between building, electric for just unit
 - Campus Edge i dont remember, but they do have cable and i dont think they make you pay water/sewage, its just electric
 - our current apt is 1259-1441 sq ft for reference
+- no matter where we go move in is almost always a week before school starts, we cant move in until aug 13-17 ish usually. sucks but we'll live
 ## 3x3  Apt Hub - Nick/Kylee do whatever
-- If Nick/Kylee wanted to live in Hub as well they'd be in same building with same amenities AND its pet friendly so they could
+- If Nick/Kylee wanted to live in Hub as well they'd be in same building with same amenities AND its pet friendly
 - ![[Apartment Floorplans/Pasted image 20220625160606.png]]
 - One bathroom in room sadly, everything else looks like itd be fine.
 Rooms are small though
 - 1014 sq ft